hmcts/reply-urls-operator/README.md

 #### Deploying the Operator to a cluster

-The commands below will deploy the Custom Resource Definitions (CRDs), RBAC, the Operator, the replyURLSync and the example Ingress.
+The commands below will deploy the Custom Resource Definitions (CRDs), RBAC, the Operator, the `replyURLSync` and the example `Ingress`.
 The Operator should be fully operational after these commands have been executed.

 **Note:** The Makefile has the ability to build and push the container image manually, but there are GitHub Actions in the `.github/workflows` folder that automate the process.